-If $V{IN} > 40 \text{ V}$, the inductor must be sized to handle e{CLIM} instead of the steady energy values.
-The worst case I{CLIM} for the LM2593HV is 4 A. The energy rating depends on the inductance.
+If $V{IN} > 40$ V, the inductor must be sized to handle e{CLIM} instead of the steady energy values.
+The worst case I{CLIM} for the LM2590HV is 3 A. The energy rating depends on the inductance.
 See Example 2.

-- 4. The nomographs were generated by allowing a greater amount of percentage current ripple in the inductor as the maximum rated load decreases (see Figure 36).
+- 4. The nomographs were generated by allowing a greater amount of percentage current ripple in the Inductor as the maximum rated load decreases (see Figure 36).
 This was done to permit the use of smaller inductors at light loads.
 However, Figure 36 shows only the median value of the current ripple.
 In reality there may be a great spread around this because the nomographs approximate the exact calculated inductance to standard available values.
-It is a good idea to refer to AN-1197 Selecting Inductors for Buck Converters (SNVA038) for detailed calculations if a certain maximum inductor current ripple is required for various possible reasons.
-Also consider the rather wide tolerance on the nominal inductance of commercial inductors. - Figure 35 shows the inductor selection curves for the adjustable version.
-The y-axis is Et, in Vμs.
-It is the applied volts across the inductor during the ON time of the switch (V{IN}-V{SAT}-V{OUT}) multiplied by the time for which the switch is on in μs.
+Refer to AN-1197 Selecting Inductors for Buck Converters (SNVA038) for detailed calculations if a certain maximum inductor current ripple is required for various possible reasons.
+Also consider the rather wide tolerance on the nominal inductance of commercial inductors. - Figure 35 shows the inductor selection curves for the Adjustable version.
+The y-axis is Et, in Vμsecs.
+It is the applied volts across the inductor during the ON time of the switch (V{IN}-V{SAT}-V{OUT}) multiplied by the time for which the switch is on in μsecs.
 See Example 3.

-9.2.2.1.1 Example 1: $V{IN} \le 40 \text{ V}$, 5-V Version, $V{IN} = 24 \text{ V}$, Output = 5 V at 1 A
+9.2.2.1.1 Example 1: $V{IN} \le 40$ V, 5-V Version, $V{IN} = 24$ V, Output = 5 V at 1 A

-A first pass inductor selection is based upon inductance and rated maximum load current.
-Choose an inductor with the inductance value indicated by the nomograph (see Figure 34) and a current rating equal to the maximum load current.
-Therefore, quick-select a 68-μH, 1-A inductor (designed for 150-kHz operation) for this application.
+- A first pass inductor selection is based upon Inductance and rated max load current.
+We choose an inductor with the Inductance value indicated by the nomograph (see Figure 34) and a current rating equal to the maximum load current.
+We therefore quick-select a 68-μH, 1-A inductor (designed for 150 kHz operation) for this application - We must confirm that it is rated to handle 50 μJ (see Figure 34) by either estimating the peak current or by a detailed calculation as shown in AN-1197 Selecting Inductors for Buck Converters (SNVA038), and also that the losses are acceptable.